csantill/DataAnalytics-Project-1/README.md

 ##
 US Accidents

 Questions to ask from the Data.

-We prepose to ask the data the following questions:
+We propose to ask the data the following questions:

 1. Severity of accidents vs. Road conditions and Number of Accidents.